-I have delivered art projects in many schools, but also projects in collaboration with local organisations including Cinderford Artspace, the Forest of Dean Sculpture Trust, Hart’s Barn Cookery School and the Forestry Commission.
-I’ve delivered activities at Wychwood and Cornbury music festivals, plus created some interesting commissions for private clients.
-I’ve had work on several public art trails including the Shaun in the City trail, (where my painted sculpture ‘Baa-bushka’ was placed outside Liberty on Carnaby Street in London), ‘Ahoy there Scrumpty’ a cheeky pirate for the Scrumpty Trail in Gloucester and ‘Paignton by Numbers’ for the Great Big Rhino Project in Paignton.
+As well as mosaic work, I also like to paint and I’ve had my work on several public art trails including the Shaun in the City trail, (where my painted sculpture ‘Baa-bushka’ was placed outside Liberty on Carnaby Street in London), ‘Ahoy there Scrumpty’ a cheeky pirate for the Scrumpty Trail in Gloucester, ‘Paignton by Numbers’ for the Great Big Rhino Project in Paignton, ‘Potter Otter’ for the Moor Otters on Dartmoor and ‘Hareloom’ a five foot hare for the Cotswold Art Trail.
 In 2016, I launched my studio at Hanley Farm Business Centre in Tidenham, just outside Chepstow, which has allowed me to offer even more classes and workshops.
 Also in 2016, I was delighted to be the winner of ‘Creative Woman of the Year’ in the Gloucestershire Business Awards, plus a Finalist for the ‘Business Person of the Year’ in the Forester Business Awards.
 It’s never a dull moment at Rachel Shilston Inspiring Creativity HQ and no two days are ever the same!